-Memory Text: "Now it shall come to pass, if you diligently obey the voice of the LORD your God, to observe carefully all His commandments which I command you today, that the LORD your God will set you high above all nations of the earth.
-And all these blessings shall come upon you and overtake you, because you obey the voice of the LORD your God'" (Deuteronomy 28:1, 2, NKJV).
+Memory Text: "'Now it shall come to pass, if you diligently obey the voice of the Lord your God, to observe carefully all His commandments which I command you today, that the LORD your God will set you high above all nations of the earth.
+And all these blessings shall come upon vou and overtake vou, because vou obey the voice of the LORD your God' " (Deuteronomy 28:1, 2, NKJV).

+mazingly enough, God has made contracts (or covenants) with us.
 Most are bilateral, meaning that both parties (God and humans) have a part to perform.
 An example of a bilateral covenant is "If you will do this, then I will do that."
 Or "I will do this if you will do that."

 A rarer type of covenant is unilateral.
 "I will do this whether you do anything or not."
 A few of God's covenants with humanity are unilateral.
-For example, " 'He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust' " (Matt.
+For example, "'He makes His sun rise on the evil and on the good, and sends rain on the just and on the unjust'" (Matt.
 5:45, NKJV).
 Following the Flood, God promised humanity and "every beast of the earth" that there would never be another flood to cover all the earth (see Gen. 9:9-16), regardless of our actions.
-He also promised: " 'While the earth remains, seedtime and harvest, cold and heat, winter and summer, and day and night shall not cease' " (Gen. 8:22, NKJV).
+He also promised: "'While the earth remains, seedtime and harvest, cold and heat, winter and summer, and day and night shall not cease' " (Gen. 8:22, NKJV).
 The seasons will come and go, regardless of what we do.